Shital-Bamaniya/shortcutkey_for_vscode/README.md

 Benefits:
-=>Easy to change coorect same words mistakes in in one time for same words for example in a paragraph that mistakes on word 'want' instead of 'what' Two choice to solve those mistakes first find every word and each and every word change want instead Of what or
+=>Easy to change correct same words mistakes in in one time for same words for example in a paragraph that mistakes on word 'want' instead of 'what' Two choice to solve those mistakes first find every word and each and every word change want instead Of what or